google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 <div class="clearfix"></div>

-A `MediaSource` object can be passed to a `src` attribute might seem a bit odd.
+That a `MediaSource` object can be passed to a `src` attribute might seem a bit odd.
 They're usually strings, but
 [they can also be blobs](https://www.w3.org/TR/FileAPI/#url).
 If you inspect a page with embedded media and examine its media element, you'll